 GANs use two neural nets: a generator and a discriminator that constantly compete against each other, allowing machines to learn rapidly.

 Imagine them as an artist and critic, constantly competing against each other.
-While the generator attempts to create a realistic image, it’s the discriminator’s job to determine if it’s dealing with a deepfake or not.
+While the generator attempts to create a realistic image, it’s the discriminator’s job to determine whether it’s dealing with a deepfake.

 If the generator manages to dupe the discriminator, the discriminator uses the gathered info to become a better adjudicator.
 At the same time, if the discriminator marks the generator’s image as fake, the second net will improve its image-creating abilities.
 The cycle is never-ending.

-Deepfake algorithms analyze images for imitation nuances, made up by the sum of movements and expressions a person makes.
-It then blends the two images together, recreating the initial person’s micro-expressions in addition to other facial and body movements, lighting conditions, and shading, managing to perfectly blend the added footage with the surrounding environment.
+Deepfake algorithms analyze images for imitation nuances, which are made up of the sum of movements and expressions a person makes.
+They then blend the two images together, recreating the initial person’s micro-expressions in addition to other facial and body movements, lighting conditions, and shading, perfectly blending the added footage with the surrounding environment.

 The Dangers Of Deepfakes And Machine Learning